Commonly Asked Questions......

 Answer: First of all, open as early as possible.
 The sediment and algaes will form and be nasty to clear up.
 The later you open the harder to clear.
-Unless your willing to wait weeks you must have your pool Power Vac'd at the opening.
+Unless your willing to wait weeks you should have your pool Power Vac'd at the opening.
 Even if you can't see the bottom, you must have it "Blind Vac'd" with a trash pump to get everything off the bottom.
 After this you add the appropriate amount of chlorine to clear it as soon as possible.
-The homeowner in most cases MUST Backwash their system as much as 2-3 times a day until it clears.
+The homeowner in most cases MUST Backwash their system or hose out the cartridges as much as 2-3 times a day until it clears.
 (Generally 1 day).

 This information is provided to those who are "Do-It-Yourself'ers" and can probably help.

 Another Tip from one of our customers.....when closing the pool and you have a Safety Cover....take a gallon size Zip Lock Bag...put a couple of chlorine pucks inside along with a portion of kids styrofoam noodle (so it will float)...poke a few holes in the bag.
 Maybe make Two (2) of these and place on either end of the pool.
 Now put on the Safety Cover.
 This will slowly dissolve over time - freeze - then thaw and dissolve.
 This can help with some of the "greenish" color once cover comes off, if you open early enough.
 Also some folks have taken one corner off of cover in the spring so it opens a tiny bit, poured some liquid chlorine in...then go to other side of pool and do the same thing....put back corners of cover and when taken off later, it's not as bad.
 You'll still probably have a greenish pool but may not be as bad.
 Worth a try!

 Question: How long should I be running my system?